 - A The efficiency is the thermal efficiency meaning the utilization of heat from the ground.
-Since the geothermal heat is renewable and considered free, then an increase in effciency will give a lower investment cost per MW.
-These large units are assumed to be flach units at high source temperatures. - B Uncertainty (Upper/Lower) is estimated as +/- 25%, which is an estimate build upon cases from IRENA (ref.
-9) - C Geothermal do emit H2S.
-From Minister of Environment Regulation 21/2008 this shall be below 35 mg/Nm3. - D The learning rate is assumed to impact the geothermal specific equipment and installation.
-The power plant units (i.e. the turbine and pump) is assumed to have very litle development. - From Ref.
-9 it is assumed that half of the investment cost are on the geothermal specific equipment.
-E Investment cost are including Exploration and Confirmation costs (see under Technology specific data). - F For 2020, uncertainty ranges are based on cost spans of various sources.
-For 2050, we combine the base uncertainty in 2020 with an additional uncertainty span based on varying learning rates - G O&M includes costs related to the continous management of the geothermal site to maintain capacity and performance.
-Given cost is estimated for two sets of wells for makeup and reinjection over the 25-year life of the project to maintain performance. - H Refers to construction of the steam cycle power plant itself.
-Preparation of the geothermal site includes surveying, exploration, drilling, resource confirmation, which can take 4-5 years in total.
+Since the geothermal heat is renewable and considered free, then an increase in efficiency will give a lower investment cost per MW.
+These smaller units are assumed to be binary units at medium source temperatures. - B Geothermal do emit H2S.
+From Minister of Environment Regulation 21/2008 this shall be below 35 mg/Nm3. - C Uncertainty (Upper/Lower) is estimated as +/- 25%. - D Investment cost are including Exploration and Confirmation costs (see under Technology specific data). - E Investment cost include the engineering, procurement and construction (EPC) cost.
+See description under Methodology. - F For 2020, uncertainty ranges are based on cost spans of various sources.
+For 2050, we combine the base uncertainty in 2020 with an additional uncertainty span based on learning rates varying between 10-15% and capacity deployment from Stated Policies and Sustainable Development scenarios separately. - G O&M includes costs related to the continous management of the geothermal site to maintain capacity and performance.
+Given costs is estimated for two sets of wells for makeup and reinjection over the 25-year life of the project to maintain performance. - H Refers to construction of the steam cycle power plant itself.
+Preperation of the geothermal site includes surveying, exploration, drilling, resource confirmation, which can take 4-5 years in total.